 Biology at IST Austria encompasses a wide variety of research areas, from structural and molecular biology to cell and development biology to systems and evolutionary biology.

-With 15 research groups, biology is the largest track in the PhD program, and students benefit from a vibrant research community with collaborations within and across sub-fields.
+Biology is the largest track in the PhD program, and students benefit from a vibrant research community with collaborations within and across sub-fields.
 State-of-the-art facilities and interactions with mathematics, computer science and physics allow scientists to address complex problems with interdisciplinary scope.

 COMPLETE BIOLOGY RESEARCH GROUP DETAILS ON IST AUSTRIA’S MAIN SITE: